Miller Peninsula State Park Property Interim Trail

-In 2005, an extensive public planning process was undertaken to help develop a vision for future development of this new park property.
+Background Information: In 2005, an extensive public planning process was undertaken to help develop a vision for future development of this new park property.
 These efforts were placed on hold due to the economic downturn.

-The Miller Peninsula State Park Property is over 2,800 acres in Clallam County north of Highway 101 east of the City of Sequim, WA.
+Property Information: The Miller Peninsula State Park Property is over 2,800 acres in Clallam County north of Highway 101 east of the City of Sequim, WA.
 The property is primarily upland forest with over 3 miles of shoreline on the Strait of Juan de Fuca and Discovery Bay.
 Due to past land use, the existing trail system includes a network of two track roads and trails.

 The property has spectacular views to the Protection Island Aquatic Reserve that is adjacent to the park property and to the surrounding mountains and Strait.